A Guide to Wireless Phones for Seniors.

 Finding Phones and Service

 When looking for a new wireless device, think about how you’ll use your phone.
 You may not need special applications like text, email or Internet access, but what about a phone with large buttons, bigger displays, oversized numbers, basic features or Hearing Aid Compatibility?
-An in-store customer service representative can show you these features and set them up for you.
+An in-store customer service representative can show you devices that offer these capabilities and set them up for you.

 Consider some services available specifically for seniors.
 Click on the links below:

-Also, if you are a member, check out these sites for cell phone discounts:
+Also, if you are a member, check out these resources for cellphone discounts:

-Do you have a cell phone but need help?
-Take your phone to your wireless carrier to help you set it for your specific needs.
+Do you have a cellphone but need help using it?
+Take your phone to your wireless service provider, who can help you explore accessibility features and set a device up so it can work for your specific needs.

-OASIS also offers a 20-minute one-on-one coaching session to teach you how to make your cell phone work for you.
-Find an OASIS Cell Phone Class by clicking here.
+The OASIS Institute also offers classes to teach you how to make your cellphone work for you.